-Note: Determine the specified guide configuration for the door from the job construction drawings.
-Compare to the diagrams below.1
+Note: Determine which guide assemblies the unit has from the job construction drawings and compare to the diagrams below.1

-Figure 5.1 - UL9 Face of Wall Guide without Brush
+Figure 5.1 - Face of Wall "Z" Guide

-Figure 5.2 - UL9 Face of Wall Guide with Brush
+Figure 5.2 - Face of Wall "Z" Guide with Windlock Flat

 1 The guide assembly may differ from the right to left hand side of the unit.
 In these cases, follow the directions for each particular guide assembly, as well as the job construction drawings provided with the unit.